-Two harmonisation discussions were held with Intertek Fisheries Certification concerning harmonisation of P1 scoring and reporting processes for the concurrent yellowfin tuna assessments.
+A number of harmonisation discussions have been held with Intertek Fisheries Certification (IFC) concerning harmonisation of P1 scoring and reporting processes for the concurrent yellowfin and skipjack tuna assessments.

 The first conference was held on November 13th 2013 and team Leaders and P1 experts from both assessment teams attended the discussions.
 At this point it became apparent that the IFC expedited yellowfin tuna P1 audit was significantly ahead of the present fishery in terms of reporting stages.
 IFC had completed scoring and were awaiting peer review prior to holding in depth discussions and releasing scores.